anlalalu/Q-testing/README.md

 ## Usage

+The artifact of Q-testing is shared with OneDrive, and can be downloaded [Here](https://1drv.ms/u/s!AkDYw1C0nZI4gs1wO07FowMS1_lHLg?e=WRKQCR)(需科学上网才能下载)

 #### Subject Requirements

 The applications under test can be open-source or closed-source.
-However, if you need test coverage information, source code is required and the application should be instrumented with JaCoCo first and then built as an APK file (see [JaCoCo/README](https://github.com/anlalalu/Q-testing/tree/master/JaCoCo) for detailed usage).
+However, if you need test coverage information, source code is required and the application should be instrumented with JaCoCo first and then built as an APK file (see JaCoCo/README for detailed usage).

 - The instrumented APK should be compiled and named with suffix "-debug.apk"
 - The closed-source/non-instrumented APK name should end with ".apk"